-The following locations can preserve evidence through a sexual assault forensic exam without initiating a police report:
+The following locations can provide medical care and may be able to assist with preserving evidence through a sexual assault forensic exam:

 - Phoenix Family Advocacy Center: 2120 N. Central Ave.
-(2nd Floor), Phoenix, AZ 85004 - Scottsdale Family Advocacy Center: 10225 E. Via Linda, Scottsdale, AZ 85258
+(2nd Floor), Phoenix, AZ 85004 - Scottsdale Family Advocacy Center: 10225 E. Via Linda, Scottsdale, AZ 85258 - HonorHealth Forensic Nursing Services: 10225 E. Vía Linda, Scottsdale, AZ 85258 - Call 480-312-6339 (available 24/7), enter a callback number and a nurse will call soon after to arrange an exam.

-GCU's Health and Wellness Clinic can assist with basic medical needs, but cannot perform sexual assault forensic exams.
+GCU's Health and Wellness Clinic can assist with basic medical needs but cannot perform sexual assault forensic exams.
 Anything reported to GCU's Health and Wellness Clinic can be done in complete confidence.
 Contact the clinic at 602-639-6215 or visit the office in Papago Apartments Monday through Friday, from 8:30 am - 4:30 pm.